WHAT IS BAPTISM?

 No. As long as your Baptism was a Christian Baptism, you do not need to be baptized again.

 What about infant Baptism?
 Can my child be baptized?

-At Cornerstone there is no set age children must be to be baptised, as long as they have an understanding of what baptism is and for then we'll happily baptise children.
+At Cornerstone there is no set age children must be to be baptized, as long as they have an understanding of what baptism is, and for them, we'll happily baptize children.
 We also celebrate with dedications of infants, through which God’s blessing is formally sought for the child and the parents publicly commit themselves to raise their child in accordance with the Scriptures.

 Parents or guardians interested in baptizing a child should contact Marilyn Mansvelt, our Children’s Ministry pastor.
 She would really enjoy the opportunity to talk with you and your child about Baptism.